-Examples of Phrasal Verbs with UP
+English Phrasal Verbs with up

 The usual meaning here is to destroy or dismantle something.

 I broke up the old wooden table we had in the garden.

 However, to break up can also mean to end.
-Usually it refers to relationships.
+Usually, it refers to relationships.
 When a relationship goes badly we say “that couple who lived next door have broken up.
 He has moved out of the house”.

-ex.
 The pop group who had all those major hits a few years ago have announced that they are breaking up.
 They will have their own careers now.

 When someone wants something to look or sound a little more modern then we can use this phrasal verb.

-Literally this means to lift something off the floor/ground or from the table and carry it somewhere else.
+Literally, this means to lift something off the floor/ground or from the table and carry it somewhere else.

-ex.
 I picked up the package and put it in the cupboard.